oss-aspen/Rappel/models/density_metrics/README.md

 ### Activity (-> weight)
 The activity metrics aim to discover the repository activeness percentage within an organization.
 The features taken into the calculation are the increment in star, watch, fork, issue, PR, open PR, closed PR, commit PR, commit, and committer.
 By taking the above monthly average activities and comparing them with last month to determine the increase or decrease in the attribute.

-Since different features indicate different importance of contribution, the following weights are given based on [ORBIT MODEL](https://orbitmodel.com/) and domain input.
+Since different features indicate different importance of contribution, the following weights are given based on the suggestions from [ORBIT MODEL](https://orbitmodel.com/activities) and domain input.

 - #star increment -> weight: 0.01
 - #watch increment -> weight: 0.1